DataSeer/snapshot-api/README.md

 - Secure token handling
 - Health monitoring for all dependent services
 - Route-specific access control with allow/block lists
+- S3 storage for request and response data
+- Google Sheets integration for summary logging

 ## Prerequisites